simonjstanford/wpf-notes/Controls/CollectionViewSource.md

 ## Live Sorting
 By default, when you’re using a `CollectionViewSource` to do sorting, grouping and filtering in a list-based control, the sorting/grouping/filtering behavior will only updated when you explicitly refresh the `CollectionViewSource` (by calling Refresh) or when you add or remove something to the collection.

 You can enable live sorting in the `CollectionViewSource` to cause it to resort items when one or more properties on the bound objects change.
-In the example below, we set the IsLiveSortingRequested property to true and specify that the Actor.LastName property is the property to live sort on.
+In the example below, we set the `IsLiveSortingRequested` property to true and specify that the `Actor.LastName` property is the property to live sort on.
 Now when we make a change to the last name of one of the actors, the sorting is updated.

-Note that the data object being bound to must implement INotifyPropertyChanged.
+Note that the data object being bound to must implement `INotifyPropertyChanged`.

 ```xml
 <Window.Resources>